dntrply/nd00333_AZMLND_C2/README.md

 ![image](https://user-images.githubusercontent.com/17679107/128584944-13b9800a-534d-4b5f-9ce4-e3107953b6b8.png)

 ## Step 3: Deploy the best model
-In this step, we use the Azure ML Studio U/I t odeploy the best model.
+In this step, we use the Azure ML Studio U/I to deploy the best model.
 We use ACI (Azure Container Instance) with authentication enabled.

 ## Step 4.
 Enable logging
-Logging helps troublshoot and understanding the workflow.
+Logging helps troubleshoot and understanding the workflow.
 It also helps with quantifying performance at various stages of the execution.
 The WebServcie is used to enable/disable Application Insights.

 ![image](https://user-images.githubusercontent.com/17679107/128584962-10ebb48e-dcce-460c-a2df-a0c6e1814db0.png)